Cruising (film): Protests

-Throughout summer 1979, members of New York City's gay community protested the film's production.
+Throughout the summer of 1979, members of New York City's gay community protested the film's production.
 Protests started at the urging of journalist Arthur Bell, whose series of articles on unsolved murders of gay men inspired the film.
 Gay people were urged to disrupt filming, and gay-owned businesses to bar the filmmakers from their premises.
 People attempted to interfere with shooting by pointing mirrors from rooftops to ruin lighting for scenes, blasting whistles and air horns near locations, and playing loud music.
 One thousand protesters marched through the East Village demanding that the city withdraw support for the film.
-As a result of interference, the movie's audio was often overdubbed to remove the noise caused by off-camera protesters.
+As a result of interference, the movie's audio often had to be overdubbed to remove the noise caused by off-camera protesters.

 Al Pacino said that he understood the protests, but insisted that, after reading the screenplay, he never felt that the film was anti-gay.
 He said that the leather bars were "just a fragment of the gay community, the same way the Mafia is a fragment of Italian-American life" (referring to The Godfather), and that he would "never want to do anything to harm the gay community".
 However, in 2024, Pacino admitted in his memoir Sonny Boy that he viewed the film as "exploitative" after seeing the finished product.
 He did not promote the film, and also anonymously donated the money he made from the film to charity.